Skip to main content

 }

-The methods specified in the methods array are called by using reflection on clazz (test template class by default).
-The return value of the method should be List<DerivationParameter>.
+The methods specified in the methods array are invoked via reflection on clazz (the test template class by default).
+Each method should return a List<DerivationParameter>.

 ExplicitModelingConstraints